moonsharp-devs/moonsharp_org/getting_started.md

 {% highlight vbnet %}

 Function MoonSharpFactorial() As Double
+	' VB.NET is not very strong at embedded newlines...
 	Dim scriptCode As String = "-- defines a factorial function" & vbCrLf &
 			"function fact (n)" & vbCrLf & _
 				"if (n == 0) then" & vbCrLf & _